Greater scaup: Breeding

 Greater scaup breed in the tundra and the boreal forest; it is estimated that 75% of the North American population breed in Alaska.
 They typically nest on islands in large northern lakes.
 Greater scaup begin breeding when they are two years old, although they may start nesting at age one.
 Drake greater scaup have a soft, quick whistle they use to attract the attention of hens during courtship, which takes place from late winter to early spring, on the way back to their northern breeding grounds.
 Female greater scaup have a single pitch, a raspy "arrr-arrr-arrr-arrr-arrr" call note.
 The courtship is complex and results in the formation of monogamous pairs.

 Pairs nest in close proximity to each other in large colonies, usually near water, on an island or shoreline, or on a raft of floating vegetation.
 The nest consists of a shallow depression made by the female and lined with her down.
 After the female lays the eggs, the drake abandons the female and goes with other drakes to a large, isolated lake to moult.
 These lakes can be close to the breeding grounds, or distant, with birds performing a moult migration of up to several hundred km, such as from northern Scandinavia to the IJsselmeer in the Netherlands.
 The lakes chosen are used yearly by the same ducks.
 The optimal moulting lake is fairly shallow and has an abundance of food sources and cover.

 The female lays six to nine olive-buff-coloured eggs, which she incubates for 24–28 days.
+The eggs measure 6.2–6.9 cm (2.4–2.7 in) in length and 4.1–4.5 cm (1.6–1.8 in) in width.
 A larger clutch could indicate brood parasitism by other greater scaups or even ducks of other species.
 The newly hatched ducklings are covered with down and are soon able to walk, swim, and feed themselves; however, they are not able to fly until 40–45 days after hatching.
 The vulnerable small ducklings follow their mother, who protects them from predators.